OutWrest/oldv2_OutWrest.github.io/_posts/2020-04-12-DawgCTF-Writeup.markdown

 {% endhighlight %}

 # Man these spot the difference games are getting hard
-There isn't much to say than that the server sents encoded text with several different encryption methods.
-I wrote code to check each one and determine flag.
+There isn't much to say then that the server sents encoded text with several different encryption methods.
+I wrote code to check each one and determine the flag.

 {% highlight python %}
 import socket